 Enhancements are a way for the Texas criminal justice system to make a bad situation worse.
 In Houston criminal cases in which a defendant is convicted, the possible sentence is based on the offense charged and the past criminal history of the defendant.
 There are three ways that punishment can be enhanced: general enhancement of felonies, general enhancement of misdemeanors, and specific enhancement.

-If you’re in a situation like this, and you walk to speak with a Houston criminal-defense lawyer that can help, or give you the best advice to move forward, call Bennett & Bennett at 713-224-1747.
+If you think you’re subject to an enhancement, and would like to speak with a Houston criminal-defense lawyer that can help or give you the best advice to move forward, call Bennett & Bennett at 713-224-1747.

 General Enhancement of Felonies

 A 2nd Degree or 3rd Degree Felony can be bumped up one category (to a 1st Degree or 2nd Degree Felony, respectively) and a 1st Degree Felony can be bumped up to a 15-to-life offense, if the defendant has a prior “pen trip” — that is, a final felony conviction that resulted in a prison sentence.

 State Jail Felony Enhancements